Best time to visit Italy

 In fact, if you’re planning to visit popular areas, especially beach resorts, we’d go so far as to say you should avoid July and (especially) August altogether.

-At this time, the weather can be too hot and the crowds are at their most congested.
+At this time, the weather can be too hot and the summer crowds are at their most congested.

 Meanwhile, the major historic cities – Rome, Florence, Venice – are likely to feel slightly artificial, as the only people around are fellow tourists.